MaastrichtU-Library/tech-talk/_posts/2024-08-15-optimize-iiif-performance.md

 author: Maarten Coonen
 ---

 Running Omeka S with the IIIF modules configured on a machine with average hardware leads to a workable situation in most cases.
-However, there are some things you need to know in order to make your user's experience much better.
+In order to make your user's experience much better, there are a few optimizations which will be described in detail below:

+- Boost image processing performance with vips
+- Choose "Tiled tiff" as tiling method
+- Increase page load performance with parallel processing
+- Save disk space and increase page load performance by using JPG compressed source images

 ## Boost image processing performance with vips